Tree Trimming & Pruning

 - Vista Pruning: This type of tree maintenance involves selectively pruning to enhance view.
 Mature trees have canopies that can become too dense.
 It is beneficial to thin the canopy to allow better air flow through.

-We Do Not Top Trees (and neither should you)!
+We Do NOT Top Trees (and neither should you)!

-Topping is perhaps the most harmful tree pruning practice known.
-Yet, despite more than 25 years of literature and seminars explaining its harmful effects, topping remains a common practice.
+Topping is perhaps the most harmful tree pruning “practice” known.
+Yet, despite decades of literature and seminars explaining its harmful effects, topping remains a common practice.
 Sometimes a tree must be reduced in height or spread, such as for providing utility line clearance, so we offer alternative methods.
 Recommended techniques include removing small branches back to their point of origin.
 If a larger limb must be shortened, it should be pruned back to a lateral branch that is large enough (at least one-third the diameter of the limb being removed) to assume the terminal role.
 This method of branch reduction helps to preserve the natural form of the tree.
 However, if large cuts are involved, the tree may not be able to close over and compartmentalize the wounds.
 Sometimes the best solution is to remove the tree and replace it with a species that is more appropriate for the site.

 - Topping stresses trees (removal of leaves starves a tree; open wounds make trees vulnerable to pests & disease)